cyanial/notes/c/readings/pointers-on-c.md

 #include <stdio.h>
 ...
 ```
 It may cause a compiler-time error.
+Cause that `/* */` are not paired like brickets.